icons8/lunacy-docs/docs/text.md

 * **Text styles** (1).
 Each style is a combination of two or more typography and styling options (font, font size, shadow, etc.).
 * **Font size** (2).
 A collection of recently used font sizes.
 If you don't see the required value, double-click over any of the values, type the required one and press `Enter` to submit.
 * **Text color** (3).
 A collection of text colors.
 If you don't see the required color, double-click over any of the suggested colors.
 It opens the Color Picker where you can select a color of your choice.
 * **Font style** (4).
-Includes such options as bold, italic, underline, strikethrough, superscript and subscript.Unlike the other columns, the content of this column does not change.
+Includes such options as bold, italic, underline, strikethrough, superscript and subscript.
+Unlike the other columns, the content of this column does not change.
 * **Font family** (5).
 A collection of recently used fonts.
 * **Text Background**.
 Disabled by default.
 Sets the color of the object overlapped by at least of 50% percent of the text box.
 A double-click over any of the suggested colors opens the Color Picker where you can select a color of your choice.